After the battles of Lexington and Concord in 1775, British supplies were running low.

 "The soldiers and sailors immediately left the barn, and made for their boats, and put off from one end of the island, whilst our people landed on the other.
 The sloops hoisted sail with all possible expedition, whilst our people set fire to the barn, and burnt seventy or eighty tons of hay, then fired several tons which had been poled down to the water side, and brought off the cattle."

-The incident came to be known as “The Grape Island Alarm”; a granite memorial to the incident can be found at Webb Memorial Park on mainland across the water from Grape Island.
+The incident came to be known as “The Grape Island Alarm.”
+A granite memorial to the incident can be found at Webb Memorial Park on the mainland across the water from Grape Island.